Who is a member?

 Our members are the local governments of Massachusetts and their elected and appointed leadership.

-On April 19, Gov. Maura Healey signed a bill to reduce the size of the Cannabis Control Commission, the state agency that implements and administers the laws enabling access to medical and adult-use marijuana in Massachusetts.
+Gov. Maura Healey signed legislation on April 19 to reform and reduce the size of the Cannabis Control Commission, the state agency that implements and administers the laws enabling access to medical and adult-use marijuana in Massachusetts.

-The CCC’s executive director would stay until the new CCC chair appoints a new director.
-The bill specified that the executive director would report to the chair of the commission.
+The CCC’s executive director will stay until the new CCC chair appoints a new director.
+The law specifies that the executive director will report to the chair of the commission.

-The new law also would raise the cap on licenses that can be held by a licensee, from three to six, and raise the percentage of equity a person may hold in a cannabis business — from 10% to 20% — before it is considered ownership for purposes of the license cap.
+The new law raises the cap on licenses that can be held by a licensee, from three to six, and raises the percentage of equity a person may hold in a cannabis business — from 10% to 20% — before it is considered ownership for purposes of the license cap.

-The final version of law didn’t include regulations initially under consideration around hemp-derived products, but did direct the CCC to study the issue and make recommendations.
+The final version of law doesn’t include regulations initially under consideration around hemp-derived products, but does direct the CCC to study the issue and make recommendations.

 The law increases the amount of cannabis a person can purchase and possess for recreational use from 1 ounce to 2 ounces.
-It also removes the vertical integration requirement for medical marijuana, meaning that medical marijuana licensees would no longer be required to grow and process the marijuana they sell.
+It also removes the vertical integration requirement for medical marijuana, meaning that medical marijuana licensees are no longer required to grow and process the marijuana they sell.

 Finally, the new law directs the CCC to study the effects of the current marijuana excise tax on business and consumers.